Flat Back Stitch Patterns| Simplify, Strengthen, Shine.

 I was working on an English Paper Piecing project recently and faced a common challenge:

 Joining all the pieces together without letting the stitches show on the front.
 I tried several backstitch techniques, but needed a clean, polished look.
+The total opposite of split back stitch embroidery designs.

 After several failed tries, I tried a flat back stitch, which worked perfectly.
 Let me show you how-